JangHyuckYun/React-TodoList/README.md

 > - added the completion status.
 > - added a percent gauge according to the number of letters.
 > - changed Add Input and TodoList design.
+> - Modified to display the list by TodoList.

 ### Sources
  - design: https://github.com/josealvaradoo/flutter-todolist